elmergonzalezb/docker-easyrsa/README.md

 If no DB is detected, the entryscript will move a vars file from the root of your mounted directory - if it exists - into the new database.
-Otherwise, it will simply use easy-rsa's default.
+Otherwise, it will use a sane default one.

-A sample vars file is included in this repo - _vars.default_ - (easy-rsa's default).
+The default vars file is included in this repo - _vars.default_.

 ## Author